5 Vacation Rentals You Wish You Had Booked

 More often than not nowadays when we plan family vacations, our preferred accommodation choice is a rental home.
 These are just a few of our recent favorites from the last few years.

 Cape Cod, Massachusetts

-The first time we rented a house from Homeaway, we stayed in this little gem.
+The first time we rented a house, we stayed in this little gem.
 Centrally located on the Cape in the town of in Orleans, it was the perfect place for a summer vacation with another family.
 The master and another bedroom share a bathroom upstairs.
-A little strange if you aren’t super close with the other guests.
+A little strange if you aren’t super close to the other guests.
 On the main floor, there are two additional bedrooms.
-There is an option to rent the attached studio giving you five bedrooms total and enough space to sleep 10 people.
+There is an option to rent the attached studio giving you five bedrooms total and enough space to sleep ten people.
 While it is not oceanfront, the master bedroom has a limited view of the Atlantic and Nauset Beach is a short walk down the road.
 This house is stunning on the inside and really feels like a home, not a rental.
 The property is tastefully decorated with the owner’s artwork and furnishings.
 It made us want to spend just as much time at the house as we did out exploring or on the beach.